Warzone/PublicMaps/README.md

 # Warzone PublicMaps
 <img src="https://warzone.network/img/warzone.svg" align="right" alt="Warzone logo" width="120" height="178"/>

 This repository contains public maps and active rotations that are found on [Warzone](https://warzone.network).
-These maps are designed to be compatible with the [PvP Game Manager (PGM)](https://github.com/PGMDev/PGM) plugin and Minecraft 1.8.9.
+These maps are designed to be compatible with the [PvP Game Manager (PGM)](https://github.com/PGMDev/PGM) plugin utilzing both Minecraft 1.8.9 as well as the latest version.
 Non-commercial maps or maps used under the explicit permission of their author(s) are hosted at [PrivateMaps](https://github.com/Warzone/PrivateMaps).
 For changes, updates, or any other modification intended for privately-hosted maps, please contact a Map Developer on Warzone.
 <br/>
 <br/>
 <br/>